 Every family operates differently, so decide what’s right for yours.
 If a larger allowance sounds beyond your means, remember that the goal isn’t to add a large line item to your budget, it’s to shift some of your own spending to them.
 Track the spending you’d like to turn over to the kids to identify an appropriate amount.
 Don’t make it too plush.
 You want them to have to make choices about incidental spending.
 Definitely don’t bail them out if they spend all their money early in the month or buy something they regret.

 What if you feel unskilled with money?

 The benefit of starting allowance when kids are young is “you’re talking about base level stuff,” Lanza says.
-The value of coins, paying money for goods, and the difference between needs and wants, the way you expose kids to literacy by reading to them before they can read.
+It shows the value of coins, paying money for goods, and the difference between needs and wants.
+You’ll expose kids to literacy by reading to them before they can read.
 You can learn as you go with your kids, and as you do, your own comfort will grow.

 LISTEN: Download the HerMoney podcast and listen wherever you stream your favorite podcasts.